-- 1. Receive and note the submissions in response to the community consultation for the Draft Huntingdale Activity Centre Precinct Plan. - 2.
-Note the Officers' response to submissions as outlined in Attachment 1 to this report. - 3.
-Adopt the Draft Huntingdale Activity Centre Precinct Plan as exhibited and in accordance with this report. - 4.
-Notes that a further report will be presented to a future Council meeting outlining an Implementation Plan to give effect to the Precinct Plan and its Vision.
+- 1. Receive and note the submissions in response to the community consultation, including the second community meeting as resolved by Council held on 26 February, 2020, for the Draft Huntingdale Activity Centre Precinct Plan. - 2.
+Note the Officers' response to submissions as outlined in Attachment 2 to this report. - 3.
+Notes that the Draft Huntingdale Activity Centre Precinct Plan is a document that sets the overall strategic direction and policy framework for Huntingdale and is not an appropriate framework for rezoning of land. - 4.
+Adopt the Draft Huntingdale Activity Centre Precinct Plan generally as exhibited and in accordance with the minor changes set out in this report. - 5.
+Notes that as part of the development of an Implementation Plan officers will undertake an assessment of the planning scheme provisions, including zones, to ensure that the planning framework gives effect the vision and policy directions of the Huntingdale Precinct Plan. - Notes that a further report will be presented to a future Council meeting outlining an Implementation Plan to give effect to the Precinct Plan and its Vision.